 Candidates must submit an electronic copy of their finalised thesis to the University Library via the Otago University Research Archive (OUR Archive).
-This must be an exact replica of the corrected thesis that was accepted for their degree – this is the version that was bound.
-Either PDF or word processed versions are acceptable.
+This must be in PDF format, and an exact replica of the corrected thesis that was accepted for their degree – this is the version that was bound.

 At the time of submission, candidates must select the level of access to the thesis.
 Normally "open access via OUR Archive" would be chosen so that the thesis is available to the public.
 However, in some cases it may be appropriate to select "abstract only for six months to safeguard content while publishing” (and this can be extended at the end of the period, on request).
 Alternatively, a thesis may be embargoed with no access for a set period (see below.

 Embargo of thesis

 In situations where the thesis contains sensitive material or has been funded or helped by external research grants, or has publications pending that require longer than 6 months restriction, it may be necessary for the completed thesis to be placed under an embargo, with access restricted for a period of time.
 This may also be necessary for intellectual property reasons.
 Restricted access will be permitted only in exceptional circumstances and requires the permission of the Dean of the Graduate Research School.

 In the first instance, the candidate will complete the application and pass this on to their primary supervisor and Head of Department for sign off.
 Applications must be made and the process completed prior to final thesis amendments being approved.
 Minimum embargo period is 12 months; please apply for more than you need as this can be reduced later.

 Applications should be forwarded for approval by the Dean of the Graduate Research School as per the application form: